andreapollastri/cipi/README.md

 # Cipi (version 2 - BETA)

 ## About
-Cipi is a Laravel based cloud server control panel that support Digital Ocean, AWS, Vultr, Google Cloud, Linode, Azure and other VPS.
-It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment fail2ban and with a simple graphical interface to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
-With Cipi you don’t need to be a sys admin to build websites and PHP applications powered by cloud VPS.
+Cipi is a Laravel based cloud server control panel that supports Digital Ocean, AWS, Vultr, Google Cloud, Linode, Azure and other VPS.
+It comes with nginx, Mysql, multi PHP-FPM versions, multi users, Supervisor, Composer, npm, free Let's Encrypt certificates, Git deployment, fail2ban and with a simple graphical interface useful to manage Laravel, Codeigniter, Symphony, WordPress or other PHP applications.
+With Cipi you don’t need to be a Sys Admin to build websites and PHP applications powered by cloud VPS.

 ## Features
-- Easy install: Configure a server with a click in less than ten minutes without be an expert.
+- Easy install: setup one or more servers with a click in less than ten minutes without be a Linux expert.

-- Perfect stack for PHP devs: Cipi comes with nginx, PHP 7.4 (and older versions for legacy) MySql 5.7, Composer, npm and Supervisor.
+- Server Management: manage one or more servers in as easy as a few clicks without be a LEMP Guru.

-- Server Management: Manage one or more servers in as easy as a few clicks.
+- Perfect stack for PHP devs: Cipi comes with nginx, PHP, MySql, Composer, npm and Supervisor.

-- Multi-PHP: Run simultaneous PHP-FPM versions at your ease & convenience.
+- Multi-PHP: Run simultaneous PHP versions at your ease & convenience (included legacy projects).

 - Secure: no unsed open ports, unprivileged PHP, isolated system users and filesystem, only SFTP (no insecure FTP), Free SSL certificates everywhere.